 How To Fix Err_internet_disconnected in Google Chrome?

 The browser error codes are mostly generic errors common to all browsers as well.
 But the troubleshooting depends on your computer, network connection settings and the browser settings.
-In this article we primarily focus on fixing the internet disconnected error for Google Chrome browser on Windows 10 and macOS high Sierra.
+In this article we primarily focus on fixing the internet disconnected error for Google Chrome browser on Windows and macOS.

 1. Check Your Cables